-The Arizona Republic is an American daily broadsheet newspaper published in Phoenix and circulated throughout Arizona.
+The Arizona Republic (AZ Central) is an American daily broadsheet newspaper published in Phoenix and circulated throughout Arizona.
 It is the state’s largest newspaper.
 The current editor is Nicole Carroll.

 Funded by / Ownership

 The Arizona Republic had been owned by Gannett (USA Today Network) until August 2019, when Gatehouse Media purchased and merged with them, becoming the largest newspaper chain in the USA.
 The newspaper is funded through advertising and paid subscriptions.

 In review, the Arizona Republic covers local and state news through journalists with minimal bias in story selection and wording: New law would make Arizona cities pay for raising the minimum wage.
 National news links directly to USA Today.
 In general, straight news reporting is low-biased and factual.